-A new agreement between Canada, the United States and Mexico was agreed on September 30.
-This deal, known as the United States–Mexico–Canada Agreement (USMCA), will effectively become NAFTA 2.0, with new opportunities for eligible professionals to work in Canada.
+A new agreement between Canada, the United States and Mexico has been signed but is not yet ratified.
+This deal, known as the United States–Mexico–Canada Agreement (USMCA), may replace the existing NAFTA, with new opportunities for eligible professionals to work in Canada.

 Under the North American Free Trade Agreement, better known as NAFTA, certain types of workers from the United States and Mexico may work in Canada without a Labour Market Impact Assessment (LMIA).
 The NAFTA Professionals category allows workers across a broad range of occupations to work in Canada.